Georgetown in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Georgetown African American Historic Landmark

-Photographed By Devry Becker Jones (CC0), October 23, 2023
+Photographed by Devry Becker Jones (CC0), October 23, 2023

 1. Montgomery Tavern and Slave Pen Marker

-Inscription.
 Capable of housing over 300 horses in its stables in the rear, Montgomery Tavern, at 1363-1365 Wisconsin, catered to farmers looking to buy the enslaved at John Beattie's Auction.
 The enslaved were held in a pen on O Street that stretched from the alley at 3148 to 3138.
 The foundation stones on 3148 are from the original pen.
-Henry Copperthite, the son of indentured servants and owner of the Old Connecticut Pie Company at 1403 Wisconsin Avenue, had the Montgeomery's Stables and Pen torn down in 1904 when he built six row houses on O Street.
+Henry Copperthite, the son of indentured servants and owner of the Old Connecticut Pie Company at 1403 Wisconsin Avenue, had the Montgomery's Stables and Pen torn down in 1904 when he built six row houses on O Street.
 Across O Street, in the parking lot behind 1403 Wisconsin, the stones in the wall are reported to be recycled from the slave pen.

 Erected 2020 by Georgetown African American Historic Landmark Project.

 Topics.
-This historical marker is listed in these topic lists: African AmericansAgricultureIndustry & Commerce.
+This historical marker is listed in these topic lists: African Americans • Agriculture • Industry & Commerce.

 Location.
 38° 54.51′ N, 77° 3.796′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Georgetown.
-Marker is on O Street Northwest just east of Wisconsin Avenue Northwest.
+It is on O Street Northwest just east of Wisconsin Avenue Northwest.
 Touch for map.
 Marker is at or near this postal address: 3149 O Street Northwest, Washington DC 20007, United States of America.
 Touch for directions.

-distance of this marker); Dumbarton United Methodist Church (about 300 feet away, measured in a direct line); A Drugstore Like No Other (about 400 feet away); The Presbyterian Congregation in George Town (about 500 feet away); The Cornerstone of the Original Christ Church (about 500 feet away); Volunteerism and Valor (about 500 feet away); A Georgetown "Cathedral" (about 500 feet away); St. John's: 200 Years of History (about 600 feet away).
-Touch for a list and map of all markers in Northwest Washington.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Georgetown Theater, Slave Pen, and the Marshall Family (within shouting distance of this marker); Dumbarton United Methodist Church / Methodism's Mother Church of Washington (about 300 feet away, measured in a direct line); A Drugstore Like No Other (about 400 feet away); The Presbyterian Congregation in George Town (about 500 feet away); The Cornerstone of the Original Christ Church (about 500 feet away); Volunteerism and Valor (about 500 feet away); A Georgetown "Cathedral" (about 500 feet away); St. John's: 200 Years of History (about 600 feet away).
+Touch for a list and map of

 Additional keywords. human trafficking